Library: Functions

-Organization
+Internal organization

-Most libraries have materials arranged in a specified order according to a library classification system, so that items may be located quickly and collections may be browsed efficiently.
-Some libraries have additional galleries beyond the public ones, where reference materials are stored.
-These reference stacks may be open to selected members of the public.
-Others require patrons to submit a "stack request", which is a request for an assistant to retrieve the material from the closed stacks: see List of closed stack libraries.
+Most libraries have materials arranged in a specified order according to a library classification system, so that items may be located quickly and collections browsed efficiently.
+Some libraries have additional galleries beyond the public ones, where "reference" materials are stored.
+These reference stacks may be open to selected members of the public while others may require patrons to submit a "stack request" – a request for an assistant to retrieve the material from the closed stacks: see List of closed stack libraries.

 Larger libraries are often divided into departments staffed by both paraprofessionals and professional librarians.
+Their department names and occupational designations may change depending on their location and the needs of the library.